ckan/losser/README.markdown

-The pattern path `"^update.*"` (which matches both "update" and "update frequency") would output `"yearly, monthly"` (a quoted, comma-separated list) in the corresponding cell in the output table.
+The pattern path `"^update.*"` (which matches both "update" and "update frequency") would output `"yearly, monthly"` (a quoted, comma-separated list) in the corresponding cell in the CSV output.

 This also happens when a pattern path matches a single field in the input object and the field's value is a list.